 - Investment advice

 - Fee-based accounts

 - Brokerage services

 - Wealth management services

-- Brokerage services

-Managed accounts
+- Managed accounts

 - Insurance and estate planning

-- Portfolio Management
+- Portfolio management

-The products and services listed above are complementary and enable Canaccord's Advisory Teams, Investment Professionals and Fund Managers to provide a full suite of investment services to their clients.
+The products and services listed above are complementary and enable Canaccord's Advisory Teams, Investment Professionals and Fund Managers, and Advisors to provide a full suite of investment services to their clients.
 Traditionally, revenue in this segment in Canada is generated through transaction-based commissions.
-However, changing demographics over the last decade has brought about a change in clients' financial needs and, as a result, demand for managed account products such as separately managed accounts, retirement planning and wealth management services has increased.
-By responding to these needs, Canaccord expects the composition of Canaccord Genuity Wealth Management's Canadian revenue will increasingly reflect a greater proportion of recurring, fee-based revenue.
+However, changing demographics over the last decade have brought about a change in clients' financial needs and, as a result, demand for managed account products such as separately managed accounts, retirement planning and wealth management services has increased.
+By responding to these needs, Canaccord expects the composition of

+Canaccord Genuity Wealth Management's Canadian revenue will increasingly reflect a greater proportion of recurring, fee-based revenue.

 In the UK and Europe, Canaccord Genuity Wealth Management has historically had high levels of fee-based client accounts, and the business derives most of its revenue from fee-based activities.
-The UK operations have also been rebranded as Canaccord Genuity Wealth Management.

-In Australia, Canaccord Genuity Wealth Management continued to grow its presence during fiscal 2013.
-During the year, the business welcomed Trent McCamley as Head of Wealth Management (Australia) and welcomed several new Advisors.
-As at March 31, 2013, the Company had 11 Investment Advisors in Australia.
-Collectively, they grew assets under management by almost 50% to \$451 million in this geography.
+In Australia, Canaccord Genuity Wealth Management continued to grow its presence during fiscal 2014.
+As at March 31, 2014, the Company had nine Advisors in Australia.
+Collectively, they grew assets under management by 23% to \$555 million in this geography.

-As discussed earlier in this document, Canaccord's revenue and income for both Canaccord Genuity and Canaccord Genuity Wealth Management is cyclical and experiences considerable variations from quarter-to-quarter and year-to-year due to factors beyond Canaccord's control.
-In wealth management these factors include the macroeconomic environment, market volatility, and investor risk appetite.
+Canaccord's revenue and income for both Canaccord Genuity and Canaccord Genuity Wealth Management experiences considerable variations from quarter to quarter and year to year due to factors beyond Canaccord's control.
+In wealth management these factors include the macroeconomic environment, market volatility and investor risk appetite.

-Assets under administration in Canada(1)
+Assets under administration in Canada (1) (2)

-As of March 31, 2013, assets under administration (AUA) in Canada were \$10.4 billion.
-AUA was up annually by 40.2% in fiscal 2010 and 31.8% in fiscal 2011 due to improved economic conditions year over year.
-In 2012, AUA began to decrease by 12.9%, and another 29.7% in fiscal 2013 as market value of assets declined due to poor global markets conditions.
+As of March 31, 2014, assets under administration (AUA) in Canada were \$10.2 billion.
+AUA was up annually by 31.4% in fiscal 2011 due to improved economic conditions year over year.
+AUA decreased by 12.7% in fiscal 2012 and another 29.7% in fiscal 2013 as the market value of assets declined due to poor global markets conditions.
+AUA decreased further in fiscal 2014 by 2.6% as a result of reduced trading activity in Canada.